klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.transfer(recipient, amount [, sendParam])
 ```
-Moves amount tokens from the caller’s account to recipient.
+Moves the given `amount` of tokens from the caller’s account to `recipient`.

 Note that the transfer method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.